Job vs Business: A detailed analysis that will help you choose the right one.

 You need not think about the company when you are out of work hours.
 Your free time is completely yours to spend.
 You can enhance your skills, give time to hobbies, plan a dinner with your family or go to the movies with friends.
 Nobody is going to disturb you.

 A simple income tax return filing will do your work if you are doing a job.
-There is a big difference in taxation between job and business.
+There is a big difference in taxation between jobs and businesses.

 Disadvantages of job